All About That Race: Understanding the Secret in Childish Gambino's Videos

 Through the transformation into the monster, Glover’s videos tell a tale of living as a young black man in America who doesn’t fit into the public’s stereotypes of what he should be.
 The whale’s attack sent Glover through a story of battling and coping with the most frustrating aspects of living this profile type.
 We saw him confront those feelings of isolation brought on by everyone telling you that you don’t belong anywhere, that’s there’s no home for your soul—and still manage to find happiness.

 Trey Smith is so fucking woke right now.
-Follow him and Noisey on Twitter.
+Follow him on Twitter.